Understanding God’s Love and the Sin that Changed the World

 God is present in Hell as he is present everywhere.
 Even though we don’t picture him as there, he is.
 Two bible verses that seem to contradict each other can give us a picture of this.
 (2 Thessalonians 1:9, Revelation 14:10) One says we are away from the presence of the Lord, and the other says we are in his presence.
 Both are true.
 (Psalm 139:8).
 Hell is not the total absence of God.
 It’s the absence of a loving, grace-filled relationship with God.

 The torment we experience in Hell is a consequence of our sin.
 In this life, pain and suffering can help us learn and grow closer to God.
 It doesn’t have the same effect in Hell (we can only grow and learn in relation to God).
 The purpose of pain in the next life isn’t simply to scare us into accepting God in this life either.
 It is a consequence of the fulfillment of our will.
-We receive our desire (the absence of a relationship with God / his unconditional love).
+We receive our desire (the absence of a relationship with God / his grace-filled love).
 Our pain in Hell is as much a consequence of our sin as falling is a consequence of gravity.
 God judges us, but he doesn’t torture us.
 Our sin does.

 Even if that’s true, is it right?
 Is our eternal torture for seventy or eighty years of sinning fair?
 Even if you were the worst person ever, that seems disproportionate.
 This question misses the reality of what Hell is.
 Those in Hell are unrepentant.
 Unrepentant people sin eternally, and that brings eternal punishment.
 It’s not just punishment for this life alone.
 They are eternally disobedient.
 God doesn’t judge unfairly, nor are we victims at the hands of a cruel God.
 Those in Hell continue to sin (hating goodness), which is why the torment is eternal.
 It’s not just about their past decisions but what they can’t escape.
 In the permanence of death, they can’t escape their sin nor stop sinning (disobeying and rejecting God).
 In this context, it’s not God punishing us harshly.
 It’s us receiving the torment due to eternal hate, disobedience, and evil.
 True enjoyment comes from being in the loving presence of God, and pain comes from being outside it.
-Anything outside the presence of God also can’t be loving because God is love, and true love can’t oppose true love (Mark 3:24).
+Anything permanently outside the loving presence of God also can’t be loving because God is love, and true love can’t oppose true love (Mark 3:24).
 Those outside his presence don’t have God’s love in them and deserve their punishment.
 God doesn’t make mistakes.

 An Intolerable Love